 The building volume is radically interrupted by a series of tessellated Hyperbolic Parabola surfaces on the third floor.
 This floor fundamentally challenges the standard office building with a synthetic gathering of three alternate architectural inventions: interruption of the perfect horizontal grid, connection of many floors with varying heights, and formation of a wave-like landscape terrace.
 Each terrace is smoothly connected by ramps and steps, providing people with multiple choices of circulation and rich spatial experiences.
 The terrace roof also extends into the interior space of the third floor, creating spaces for public exhibition, education, service and commercial.

-The building volumes are connected on the second floor by different outdoor and indoor corridors, forming courtyards in the interstices of the unity.
-The courtyards, together with roof gardens and third floor landscape terraces, create a vertical green system.
 Architects: LYCS Architecture Location: Shenzhen, China Project Team: Hao Ruan, Yuan Zhan, Xu Li, Meng Yang, Yan Li, Peng Wang, Vedrana Puhalo, Zhengmeng Dong Use: Offices, Residential and Commercial Site Area: 12007m2 Bldg.
 Area: 23259m2 Gross Floor Area: 3119m2 Bldg.
 Coverage Ratio: 38% Gross Floor Ratio: 1.94 % Bldg.
 Scale: 6 Stories above Ground, 1 Stories below Ground Structure: Reinforced concrete Max.
 Height: 24 m Landscape Area: 33% Parking Lot: 170 cars Exterior Finish: Glass Curtain Wall, and Metal Finishings